-Model learning also shows up in programming languages taking the name of program induction, machine learning taking the form of model learning, and deep learning, particularly with respect to the decoder side of autoencoder architectures.
-The other challenge is computational and is what Bayes rule gives us a theoretical framework in which to calculate: to computationally characterize the posterior distribution of the latent quantities (e.g.~bias) given the observed quantity (e.g.~``heads'' or ``tails'').
-In the beta-Bernoulli problem we were able to analytically derive the form of the posterior distribution, in effect, allowing us to transform the original inference problem denotation into a denotation of a program that completely characterizes the inverse computation.
+The other challenge is computational: though Bayes' rule gives us a theoretical framework defining what to calculate, we need to select and implement an algorithm to computationally characterize the posterior distribution of the latent quantities (e.g.~bias) given the observed quantity (e.g.~``heads'' or ``tails'').
+In the beta-Bernoulli problem we were able to analytically derive the form of the posterior distribution, in effect allowing us to transform the original inference problem denotation into a denotation of a program that completely characterizes the inverse computation.

 When performing inference in probabilistic programming systems, we need to design algorithms that are applicable to any program that a user could write in some language.
 In probabilistic programming the language used to denote the generative model is critical, ranging from intentionally restrictive modeling languages, such as the one used in BUGS, to arbitrarily complex computer programming languages like C, C++, and Clojure.
-What counts as observable are the outputs generated from the forward computation.
+Any outputs generated from the forward computation can be considered observables.
 The inference objective is to computationally characterize the posterior distribution of all of the random choices made during the forward execution of the program given that the program produces a particular output.